cs-24-pt-10-01/thor/README.md

   Thor
 </h1>

-Thor is a framework for collecting energy measurements from executed code in processes.
+Thor is a tool for collecting energy measurements of executed functions in running programs.

 ## Structure